johnsonlee/aapt/README.md

 ## Download

-AAPT library is avaliable on [Maven Central Repository](http://search.maven.org/)
+AAPT library is available on [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.sdklite%22%20AND%20a%3A%22aapt%22)

 ### Maven